 Lynn Canyon Park

-Forests for the World: A Prince George must-see, Forests for the World is an easy hike with forest habitats at every turn, where you might see beavers and moose feeding.
+Forests for the World: A Prince George must-see, Forests for the World is an easy hike with forest habitats at every turn, where you might spot wildlife such as long-toed salamanders, pileated woodpeckers and garter snakes.
 From the top, you’ll enjoy panoramic views of mountains, forests and the city.